 Peppermint is a widely known herb with a recognizable scent that puts out a pretty purple flower.
-It is a cross between watermint and spearmint and in the right conditions spreads rapidly through underground runners.
-We use peppermint that is grown in the USA and put through a steam distillation process to produce the peppermint essential oil that we add to our goat milk soap.
+It is a cross between watermint and spearmint and is very prolific under the right conditions - which is good because it takes a lot of peppermint to create peppermint essential oil.

 Peppermint oil has been shown to help increase blood circulation.
 Apparently, when your nose smells the peppermint, it can increase your pulse rate which aids in blood circulation.
 This makes it a good choice for people with diabetes where circulation can be a problem.
 It may also be one more tool to help with arthritis.